snowplow-archive/snowplow.github.com/_posts/2015-09-16-schema-guru-0.4.0-released.md

 $ inv run_emr guru-profile guru-bucket guru-bucket/warnings/ guru-bucket/output/ guru-bucket/jsons/ spark-ec2-keypair subnet-3dc2bd2a
 {% endhighlight %}

-Notice presence of trailing slashes in all arguments except bucket for storing jar.
-Also warnings and output dirs should not exist.

-You can easely modify `tasks.py` to suit your own needs.
+You can easely modify `tasks.py` to suit your own needs:

-For example, to pass non-default options to job, like enum cardinality just modify `args` list in `run_emr` task.
-All options passed after path to jar file will be accepted as usual Schema Guru options.
+* To pass non-default options to job, like enum cardinality just modify `args` list in `run_emr` task.
+All options passed after path to jar file will be accepted as regular Schema Guru options
-Spark job accept same options as CLI application but `--output` isn't optional since we can't output to terminal and also we have optional `--errors-path` (without it warnings and errors output will be suppressed).
+* You can fork this script to run Schema Guru against your own non-AWS Spark cluster

 <h2 id="enums">2.
 Predefined enumerations</h2>